icelab/babushka-deps/README.md

 ## What it sets up

-These Babushka deps are nothing magical.
-They are merely a collection of jobs that bring your system environment up to a known state by installing things and running shell commands.
+These Babushka deps aren't magic.
+They're merely a collection of jobs that bring your system environment to a known state by installing things and running shell commands.

-The resulting environment, therefore, is nothing special.
-It is a vanilla OS X web development environment.
-You should endeavour, therefore, to understand and learn the tools that are installed, so you can work with them directly after they are in place.
+This means the resulting environment isn't all that special; it's a vanilla macOS web development environment.
+You should endeavour to understand and learn the tools that are installed so you can work with them directly after they are in place.

 ### Your environment

-[Zsh](http://www.zsh.org) is your default shell, and the [Icelab dotfiles](https://github.com/icelab/dotfiles) provide a common baseline shell environment.
+[Zsh](http://www.zsh.org) is your default shell, and the [Icelab dotfiles](https://github.com/icelab/dotfiles) provide a common shell environment.
 These are managed using [rcm](http://thoughtbot.github.io/rcm/) and can be combined with another dotfiles directory for personal customization.
 See the [README](https://github.com/icelab/dotfiles) for more information.

 [rbenv](https://github.com/sstephenson/rbenv) and [ruby-build](https://github.com/sstephenson/ruby-build) manage and install your Ruby versions.
 The most recent stable Ruby version is your default.

-[nodenv](https://github.com/OiNutter/nodenv) and [node-build](https://github.com/OiNutter/node-build) for managing and installing Node.js versions.
+[nodenv](https://github.com/nodenv/nodenv) and [node-build](https://github.com/nodenv/node-build) for managing and installing Node.js versions.
 The most recent stable Node.js version is your default.

 ### Your system